procrastinatio/web-map-printing/web-map-printing.md

 Map data
 --------

+In the GIS world,

 ### 2D

 #### Raster
-Source are generally satelite/aerial imagery, and scan of legacy maps (historical maps) Served usually as WMS and WMTS
+Source are generally satelite/aerial imagery, and scan of legacy (printed) maps (historical maps) Served usually served as OGC WMS and WMTS

 #### Vector

-Vector are now a few layer as GeoJSON, and imported GPX and KML
+In [map.geo.admin.ch][], there are now about 22 vector layers, loaded as GeoJSON (_e.g._ [Water temperature river](https://map.geo.admin.ch/?lang=en&topic=ech&bgLayer=ch.swisstopo.pixelkarte-farbe&layers=ch.bafu.hydroweb-messstationen_temperatur).
+Vector files like GPX and KML may also be imported.

 Question: rasterize data to print seems obvious, but it is definitely a loss of information.